home london bar guide links glossary famous belgians

 Two of De Koninck, Antoon and Cuvée de Koninck on tap plus eight bottled beers including Chimay Blue, Duvel, Abbaye des Rocs, Montagnarde, Abbaye des Rocs Spéciale Nöel.

-Up to 70 Belgians stocked including some not often found in UK pubs, e.g. Ename, St Feuillien, Piraat alongside the Trappists.
-Great location, relaxed friendly service and the only place in Hanley where you can sit outside on a nice terrace and enjoy your food and drink.
+service and the only place in Hanley where you can sit outside on a nice terrace

 www.barmetro.co.uk

-As well as its own beers the shop stocks scores of bottles from all over the UK and a decent contingent from Belgium.
+As well as its own beers the shop stocks scores of bottles from all

 This award-winning pub, located two miles from Windermere on the road to Kendal, stocks several Belgian beers and you might even find peche beer on tap.
 Excellent food and accommodation at a reasonable price.